 I am a mid-40’s American who moved to Canada as a permanent resident in 2020 with his wife and daughter.
-With an investment portfolio of over $1.3 million USD, annual expenses of around $60,000 CAD (~$45K USD), and no debt outside of a $200,000 CAD mortgage (~165K USD), we are basically financially independent.
-We never earned particularly large sums of money, nor did we have an extremely frugal lifestyle.
+With an investment portfolio of over $1.3 million USD, annual expenses of around $75,000 CAD (~$60K USD), and no debt outside of a $200,000 CAD mortgage (~165K USD), we closing in on financial independence.
+We never earned particularly large sums of money, nor do we have an extremely frugal lifestyle.
 Our investing approach doesn’t rely on luck, research, or complexity.
-In fact, it can be summed up in a sentence: Invest 30-40% of our income in low cost index funds, 90/10 stocks to bonds.
+In fact, it can be summed up in a sentence: We invest 30-40% of our income in low cost index funds, 90/10 stocks to bonds.

 My goal with this site is to do two things.
 First of all, I want to share about our journey to financial independence, hoping to both demystify the subject and empower others to realize that it is more attainable than you may think.
 Second, since we’ve moved to Canada, I am now learning a lot about crossborder finance and investing.
 This does add a certain amount of complexity, but my goal is still to keep things as simple as possible, sharing it here both to check my own understanding, and to hopefully make it a bit more accessible.